Scientists remove 98 ‘murder hornets’ in Washington state

+“The WSDA is not selling any Asian giant hornet specimens,’’ spokesman Karla Salp said in response to questions from the public.
+The captured specimens will be given to various researchers, she said.

+Another 85 Asian giant hornets in the nest were vacuumed into a special container and died.
+The nest, high up in an alder tree, was sealed with foam and shrink wrap and hornets that remained inside were asphyxiated, Spichiger said.
+The queen hornet was not collected, although she is expected to be inside the nest, Spichiger said.
-“The eradication went very smoothly,’’ managing entomologist Sven Spichiger said in a press release.
-“This is only the start of our work to hopefully prevent the Asian giant hornet from gaining a foothold in the Pacific Northwest.

-“We suspect there may be more nests in Whatcom County,’’ Spichiger said.
+“This is only the start of our work to hopefully prevent the Asian giant hornet from gaining a foothold in the Pacific Northwest.’’ he said, adding scientists will continue looking for a suspected one or two more nests in Whatcom County, near Blaine and Birch Bay.

-Saturday’s operation began at about 5:30 a.m. with the team donning protective suits and setting up scaffolding around the tree so they could reach the opening of the nest, which was about 10 feet high.
+Saturday’s operation began at about 5:30 a.m. with the team donning protective suits — purchased from Amazon — thick enough to prevent stingers from penetrating and setting up scaffolding around the tree so they could reach the opening of the nest, which was about 10 feet high.
 The team stuffed dense foam padding into a crevice above and below the nest entrance and wrapped the tree with cellophane, leaving just a single opening.
 This is where the team inserted a vacuum hose to remove the hornets from the nest.

-Team members used a wooden board to whack the tree to encourage hornets to leave the nest, the agency said.
+Team members used a wooden board to whack the tree to encourage hornets to leave, the agency said.

 When the hornets stopped coming out of the nest, the team pumped carbon dioxide into the tree to kill or anesthetize any remaining hornets.
 They then sealed the tree with spray foam, wrapped it again with cellophane, and finally placed traps nearby to catch any potential survivors or hornets who may have been away during the operation and returned to the tree.
 The work was completed by 9 a.m.